pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

     dwi_masking.py -i /data/dwi_list.txt -f /home/pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/model_folder

 Please continue reading below to learn more about `dwi_list.txt`.
-Also, note that the container supports only `-filter scipy` option.
+Also note that, the container supports only `-filter scipy` option.

 # Running the pipeline